hypo69/hypo/docs/gemini/en/consultant/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_content.md

     function setAttr(attr, value, item) {
-        // Save the original attribute value for later restoration. fu.saveAttrForItem(item, attr, originalAttributes);
+        fu.saveAttrForItem(item, attr, originalAttributes);
-        // Set the new attribute value.
         fu.setAttrToItem(attr, value, item);
     };

     function setIndex(attr, items) {
-        // Save the original attribute values for later restoration. fu.saveAttrForItems(items, attr, originalAttributes);
+        fu.saveAttrForItems(items, attr, originalAttributes);
-        // Set the new attribute values to the items. fu.setIndexToItems(attr, items);
+        fu.setIndexToItems(attr, items);
     };

     function isFocusable(item) {
-        // Check if the item is focusable. if (!item) {
+        if (!item) {
             return false;
         }
-        // Check if the item is a node or attribute item. if (fu.isNodeItem(item) || fu.isAttrItem(item)) {
+        if (fu.isNodeItem(item) || fu.isAttrItem(item)) {
             return true;
         }